Mewgenics: Original design and cancellation

 The original Mew-Genics prototype featured turn-based arena combat.

-Following release of the critically and commercially successful video game Super Meat Boy co-created by programmer Tommy Refenes and artist Edmund McMillen of Team Meat, McMillen collaborated with programmer Florian Himsl on the Flash video game The Binding of Isaac as a three-month exploration of the roguelike genre.
-After the game's release in 2011, McMillen worked with Refenes to develop Mew-Genics taking into consideration lessons learned from the development of The Binding of Isaac.
+Following the release of the critically and commercially successful video game Super Meat Boy co-created by programmer Tommy Refenes and artist Edmund McMillen of Team Meat, McMillen collaborated with programmer Florian Himsl on the Flash video game The Binding of Isaac as a three-month exploration of the roguelike genre.
+After the game's release in 2011, McMillen worked with Refenes to develop Mew-Genics, taking into consideration lessons learned from the development of The Binding of Isaac.
 Announced in October 2012, the game was described by McMillen as being randomly generated, involving cats and the "strangest project [he had] ever worked on".
-Mew-Genics featured turn-based strategy combat, while leaning heavily into house hub element, drawing inspiration from The Sims, Pokémon, Animal Crossing and Tamagotchi, The cats engaged bosses in a manner styled, principally, after Pokémon combat system, where opponents become progressively more difficult with every fight.
+The cats engaged bosses in a manner styled, principally, after Pokémon combat system, where opponents become progressively more difficult with every fight.
 Outside combat, cats could participate in various activities, such as beauty pageants and sewer races – as well as be cryogenically frozen for longevity.
 The game was intended to be a multi-platform title, with iOS being the first announced platform, followed by Steam and Android.
 The game's soundtrack was composed by the two-member band Ridiculon, McMillen's repeat collaborators.

 Shortly after production began, McMillen and Refenes realized that they had underestimated the scope of Mew-Genics, with the game experiencing feature creep.
 Therefore, Team Meat temporarily shelved Super Meat Boy Forever, their planned handheld successor to Super Meat Boy, to prioritize Mew-Genics.
 It was originally planned to be released in 2014, and available for beta-test at PAX Prime in Seattle, Washington, between August and September 2013, but Team Meat announced directly before the event that it would only be exhibited and not playable.
 The game was playable for the public at PAX East in Boston, Massachusetts, in April 2014, with Team Meat insisting it would still release that year.
 In August 2014, development of Mew-Genics was put on hold to work on refactoring the gameplay to make it more coherent.
-After two years of no development, McMillen confirmed in 2016 that Mew-Genics had been cancelled while he's focused on his new project, The Legend of Bum-bo.
-McMillen subsequently departed from Team Meat, which he credited to the divergent interests of the co-owners, with him wishing to pursue new intellectual properties while Refenes looked to further develop the Meat Boy franchise.
+After two years of no development, McMillen confirmed in 2016 that Mew-Genics had been cancelled while he shifted focused to the Binding of Isaac spinoff The Legend of Bum-bo.
+McMillen subsequently departed from Team Meat, which he credited to a divergence in creative philosophy: whilst Refenes was interested in expanding the Super Meat Boy series, McMillen expressed interest in creating new intellectual properties.